fkie-cad/friTap/README.md

 For more details, explore the [OSDFCon webinar slides](assets/friTapOSDFConwebinar.pdf) or check out our [blog post](https://lolcads.github.io/posts/2022/08/fritap/).

-This project was inspired by [SSL_Logger](https://github.com/google/ssl_logger ) and currently supports all major operating systems (Linux, Windows, Android).
+This project was inspired by [SSL_Logger](https://github.com/google/ssl_logger ) and currently supports all major operating systems: Linux, Windows, Android, with partial support for macOS and iOS (still under development).
 More platforms and libraries will be added in future releases.

 ## Key Features

 The main features of friTap are:

 - TLS key extraction in real time (`-k key.log`)
-- Decryption of TLS payload as PCAP in real time (`-p plaintext.pcap`)
+- Decryption of TLS payload as PCAP in real time (`-p plaintext.pcap`) — coverage varies by platform/library; see the [support table](#supported-ssltls-implementations-and-corresponding-logging-capabilities) below
 - Interactive TUI mode with guided setup wizard (just run `fritap`)
 - Store plaintext hook output in its own .tap capture format and replay it (`fritap -r  saved_capture.tap`)
 - Library scanning to discover renamed/statically linked libraries (`--library-scan`)